weyoss/redis-smq/docs/web-ui.md

 - `monitor.host` *(String): Optional.* IP address of the monitor server.
 By default, `0.0.0.0`.

 - `monitor.port` *(Integer): Optional.* Port of the monitor server.
 By default, `7210`.

+- `monitor.basePath` *(String): Optional.* Let the Web UI know that it is running behind a reverse proxy server and use a base path (for example `/monitor`) to render links and redirects correctly.
+See [Running the Web UI behind a reverse proxy](docs/web-ui.md#running-the-web-ui-behind-a-reverse-proxy).

 - `monitor.socketOpts` *(Object): Optional.* WebSocket parameters for `socket.io`.
 See [https://socket.io/docs/v4/server-api/#new-serverport-options](https://socket.io/docs/v4/server-api/#new-serverport-options) for more details.